UK services PMI suffers biggest drop in a decade

 Businesses' expectations for the future were the weakest in a year, with the relevant sub-index sliding to 65.1 from 67.3 in July.
 Around 44 percent of respondents forecast a rise in activity from current levels in a year's time, with some expecting to benefit from the London 2012 Olympics, while about 13 percent predicted a decline.

-Employment in the services sector continued to fall, with that index recording its lowest reading since January, as backlogs of work declined.
+Employment in the services sector continued to fall, with the corresponding index recording the lowest reading since January, as backlogs of work declined.

 Despite the subdued data, services still outperformed the manufacturing sector, which shrank at its fastest pace in more than two years in August, hurt by a sharp drop in demand for exports, another Markit/CIPS survey showed last week.